Andhra CM Reddy, Union Min Shekhawat Review Polavaram Project, Discuss Relocation of Flood Victims

-Chief Minister YS Jagan Mohan Reddy, accompanied by Union Minister of Water Resources Gajendra Singh Shekhawat, visited the Polavaram project site and inspected the work there and held a review meeting with officials at the project.
+Andhra Pradesh Chief Minister YS Jagan Mohan Reddy and Union Minister Gajendra Singh Shekhawat on Friday visited the Polavaram project site to inspect the work and held a review meeting with officials involved in the project.

-He stated that the Polavaram Project Authority’s (PPA) requests for the bills of Rs.
-859.59 crore has been rejected and he also requested to finalise the designs related to damage occurred in lower cofferdam and ECRF areas at the earliest to avoid delays in construction of the project.
+Reddy also stated that the Polavaram Project Authority’s (PPA) requests for the bills of Rs 859.59 crore has been rejected and also requested to finalize the designs related to damage that occurred in lower cofferdam and ECRF areas at the earliest to avoid delays in the construction of the project.

 Further, the Chief Minister highlighted the need to move the Polavaram Project Authority office to Rajahmundry, which will ensure that the structural inspection of the work gets carried out from time to time.
-He asked the Union Minister to review the project once in every fortnight and resolve the issues that arise from time to time.
-He asked the Union Minister to consider paying the compensation to the affected families through DBT.
+He asked the Union Minister to review the project once every fortnight and resolve the issues that arise from time to time.
+Reddy also asked Shekhawat to consider paying the compensation to the affected families through DBT.

 Shekhawat said that the designs should be finalised immediately for burying the eroded area at Lower cofferdam, ECRF without any delay and a decision should be taken with the help of services from expert firms in the country or outside within 15 days.
 He said that a dashboard will be set up to view the timely progress of work.

-Meanwhile, the officials have asked the Union Minister to consider the construction cost estimates for the Polavaram project at Rs 55,548.87 crore as per the 2017-18 price index and requested to include the drinking water component as part of the project.
+Meanwhile, the officials have asked Shekhawat to consider the construction cost estimates for the Polavaram project at Rs 55,548.87 crore as per the 2017-18 price index and requested to include the drinking water component as part of the project.

-Deputy Chief Minister Alla Kali Krishna Srinivas, State Irrigation Minister P. Anil Kumar, Transport and I & PR Minister Perni Venkatramaiah, Agriculture Minister Kursala Kannababu, Women and Child Welfare Minister Thaneti Vanitha, BC Welfare Minister Srinivasa Venugopalakrishna, Social Welfare Minister Pinipe Vishwaroop, PPA CEO J Chandrasekhar Iyer, and other senior officials were also present.
+Later, while addressing a BJP event, Shekhawat spoke about the ongoing Russia-Ukraine crisis and said that the entire world is looking at India for solution.
+“When US and Europe faced problems during Covid-19 period, India tide over the crisis with grit and synergy besides producing and exporting vaccines to other countries," he said.

 Read all the Latest News, Breaking News and Assembly Elections Live Updates here.